-Retool offers a built-in Retool Usage Analytics page to admins that will aggregate usage across all your Retool instances.
+Retool offers a built-in Retool Usage Analytics page to admins that aggregates usage across all your Retool instances.

-If you’re self-hosting Retool, you might deploy multiple instances to isolate your production and non-production environments.
-Enabling Usage Analytics on a single instance will let you view application usage (and other sensitive data) across all of your instances.
+If you self-host Retool, you might deploy multiple instances to isolate your production and non-production environments.
+Enabling Usage Analytics on a single instance allows you to view application usage (and other sensitive data) across all of your instances.
 We recommend choosing whichever instance is the most secure and has the proper admins for viewing access to the Usage Analytics page.
 All Admins of that instance will have the ability to view usage in Settings > Usage Analytics.